yannickg/kazoo/core/kazoo_number_manager/doc/carrier_modules.md

 ### `acquire_number/1`

+This function is responsible for actually provisioning a number from the carrier and having the carrier route the DID to the **Kazoo** installation.
+Some carriers will allow you to dynamically add the IP(s) to use when routing the DID to the **Kazoo** cluster.
+These are typically stored in the `system_config` database in a document for the carrier settings (something like `number_manager.carrier_name`).

 The argument is the `#knm_number{}` record representing the number desired.

 The result is the modified `#knm_number{}` record or an exception is thrown on error.

 ### `disconnect_number/1`

+This function is responsible to releasing the DID acquired from the carrier at some earlier time.

 The argument is the `#knm_number{}` record representing the number to be disconnected.